 The underlying philosophy of the reform is “A holistic Education for personal and national development”.
 The programme scope covers Curriculum, Assessment, Special Needs and Inclusive Education (SNE and IE), Instructional Materials development, Guidance and Counselling, Inspection and Teacher Support programmes.

-Background to the Reform
+Background of the reform

 Over the past 30 years, the lower secondary curriculum has only been changed by adding content.
 In spite of new subjects and new content being added, important major areas remain excluded.
 Some key areas in the sciences such as earth sciences, an area of emerging economic significance, have no mention.
 Recent reform efforts took the approach of attempting to reduce the overall number of subjects, mainly by grouping existing ones.
 This has not been satisfactory, in part because there has been little consensus on what should be removed from the curriculum to lighten individual subject load.